apache/fury/README.md

 If this option is disabled, you are responsible for serialization security.
 You can configure `io.fury.resolver.ClassChecker` by
 `ClassResolver#setClassChecker` to control which classes are allowed for serialization.

-## RoadMap
-- Meta compression, auto meta sharing and cross-language schema compatibility.
-- AOT Framework for c++/golang/rust to generate code statically.
-- C++/Rust object graph serialization support.
-- Golang/Rust/NodeJS row format support.
-- ProtoBuffer compatibility support.
-- Protocols for features and knowledge graph serialization.
-- Continuously improve our serialization infrastructure for any new protocols.

 ## How to Build

+Please read the [BUILD](BUILDING.md) guide for instructions on how to build.

+## How to Build

-Please read the [CONTRIBUTING](CONTRIBUTING.md) guide for instructions on how to build.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) guide for instructions on how to contribute.

 For ecosystem projects, please see https://github.com/fury-project